nederhof/imagealign/README.md

 Repeat, eventually adjusting points closer to the center as well if necessary, but it is best to try to avoid points too close together.
 Alternate between viewing the first image, the second image, and both images together.

+### Triangles versus quadrilaterals

+By default, triangles from the second image are mapped to triangles from the first image, using affine transforms.

+If desired, it is also possible to let the tool automatically merge some triangles into quadrilaterals.
+The quadrilaterals are then mapped using perspective transforms.
+The downside is however that seams between quadrilaterals and other quadrilaterals and triangles will start to appear.
+Therefore this may only be appropriate with say four points selected around a text.